utkarshkukreti/apl-inputrc/README.md

 ## Usage

+### GNU APL

     $ INPUTRC=/path/to/this/directory/inputrc rlwrap --always-readline apl

-where `apl` is the command to start your APL interpreter.
+### Dyalog APL

+    $ INPUTRC=/path/to/this/directory/inputrc rlwrap /bin/bash -c 'cat | /Applications/Dyalog-17.1.app/Contents/Resources/Dyalog/dyalog'

+`/Applications/Dyalog-17.1.app/Contents/Resources/Dyalog/dyalog` is the path to the Dyalog APL CLI on macOS + Dyalog 17.1; replace it appropriately with the path in your system.

 ## All Mappings